arrayfire/arrayfire/README.md

 other hardware acceleration devices.
 The library serves users in every technical computing market.

-The community of ArrayFire developers invites you to build with us if you're interested and able to write top performing tensor functions.
+The community of ArrayFire developers invites you to build with us if you are interested and able to write top-performing tensor functions.
 Together we can fulfill [The ArrayFire Mission](https://github.com/arrayfire/arrayfire/wiki/The-ArrayFire-Mission-Statement) under an excellent Code of Conduct that promotes a respectful and friendly building experience.